lnguyen921/Digital_system/Basys-3/Parity_check/README.md

                - Faster response to input changes due to output updates.
                - more complexes due to state-input cases.
   2. Moore FSM - state machine where the output depends only on the present state.
   3. Pseudo Random Binary Sequence (PRBS) - this method is to generate random pattern.
+  4. Linear Feedback Shift Register (LFSR) -  by using XOR gates.
+LFSR has inputs that are driven by XOR of some bits of the overall shift register value.
+This is use as a quick check against transmission errors.

 Instructions:
   1. Create finite state machine with total of 5 states.